top of page

 Traveling in O’ahu is an adventurer’s dream come true.
 It truly is a paradise like no other.
 The Heart of Hawai’i.

 Before departing Southern California, I knew I wouldn’t be able to see and do everything I wanted in only five days.
 It’s impossible, exhausting even.
+But it was worth a try.

 Sure, you could spend your entire trip chowing down on authentic spam musubi and kalua (slow-cooked) pork but you’d be missing out on so much taking this route.